 We commenced production of multicrystalline ingots in June 2008.
-Our annual manufacturing capacity of multicrystalline ingots as of March 31, 2010 was approximately 80 MW.
+Our annual manufacturing capacity of multicrystalline ingots as of December 31, 2009 was approximately 80 MW.
 In 2008, we sold multicrystalline ingot blocks to our customers, while retaining a portion for our own production of multicrystalline wafers.
 As our multicrystalline wafer production capacity continues to expand, we retained substantially all of our output of multicrystalline ingots for our own multicrystalline wafer production commencing in 2009.

 We commenced production of multicrystalline wafers in July 2008.
+Our annual multicrystalline wafer production capacity was approximately 140 MW as of December 31, 2009.
 We currently sell multicrystalline wafers with dimensions of 156 mm x 156 mm with an average thickness of 200 microns.